kids-first/kf-alignment-workflow/docs/KFDRC_BWA_GATK_ALIGNMENT_GVCF_WORKFLOW_README.md

 aligned and unaligned BAM/CRAM/SAM files, we assume that information is contained within the file header.
 If your files do not have read group (`@RG`) header information, you **must** add that information to the file header for the pipeline to work!
-Make sure your the read groups have the following fields:
+Make sure the read groups have the following fields:
 - `ID`
 - `SM`
 - `LB`